HackSouth/hacksouth.github.io/_pages/code-of-conduct.md

 ## Unacceptable Behaviour

-The following behaviours are unacceptable in all Hack De Wereld Discord channels and direct messages, and in any physical or online events officially organised by its administrative team:
+The following behaviours are unacceptable in all Hack South Discord channels and direct messages, and in any physical or online events officially organised by its administrative team:

 * Violence, threats of violence or violent language directed against another person.
 * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.